YangLIN1997/YangLIN1997.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Research fellow at the University of New South Wales’ City Futures Research Centre.
-He has been involved in several research and industry-based projects that focus on developing machine learning and deep learning models for time series analytics and Natural Language Processing.
+He has been involved in several research and industry-based projects that focus on developing machine learning and deep learning models for time series modelling and Natural Language Processing.
 His research interests include probabilistic time series forecasting, long-term time series forecasting and anomaly detection.

 Education